 Company background for 23andme

 When 23andMe and other competitors starting operating in the direct genetic testing for consumers space, there was no regulation whatsoever in this space.
-It was a very niche product that the average person didn’t know and/or did not care much about.
+It was a very niche product.
+The average person didn’t know and/or did not care much about 23andMe results.
 Over the course of time, as home DNA kits were gaining popularity, the FDA has shown its concerns about what they do and they went on a long regulation process.
 Then, the connection disconnected and 23andMe continued offering their services so they received a shutdown notice by the FDA.
-The case was eventually resolved and 23andMe were granted the permission to continue offering their tests, including their medical tests and specifically showing the chances of developing one of 10 conditions including Parkinson’s and Alzheimer’s.
+The case was eventually resolved and 23andMe were granted the permission to continue offering their DNA tests, including their medical tests and specifically showing the chances of developing one of 10 conditions including Parkinson’s and Alzheimer’s.

 23andMe’s offering review

 23andMe has only two offerings, the Ancestry Service and the Health + Ancestry Service.
 The Ancestry Service provides only information on ancestry information, such as your geographical genomic profile.
 The Health and Ancestry Service provides insights into genes related to health and wellness.
 The details of each package are below.

 The Ancestry Service includes 2 main features.
 The first are your personalized Ancestry Reports.
 This test includes 5 reports which detail your general Ancestry Composition, your Maternal and Paternal Haplogroups, your Neanderthal Ancestry, and Your DNA Family.
 The first report is based on the similarities found in your Autosomal DNA to known genotypes.
 Your maternal and paternal haplogroups are measured through your mtDNA and Y-DNA, respectively.
 If you contain any traces of Neanderthal DNA, it will be found in the fourth report.
 The final report details which groups of people you share DNA with.